BSData/bsdata/README.md

 4. Set up Cloud SDK (https://cloud.google.com/sdk/docs/quickstarts).
     * You will be presented with a command line after installation, or you can run `gcloud init` from the Google Cloud Shell.
     * Log in with your Google account.
     * Choose to create a new project (or select a previously created project).
-This will create be own personal App Engine environment that you can deploy to and test on.
-Make a note of the name!
+This will will be your own App Engine development environment that you can deploy and test on.
+Make a note of the name.
     * You do not need to configure Compute Engine, it can be skipped.
     * You can view and manage your App Engine environment in the Google Cloud Console (https://console.cloud.google.com).
 5. Install the Google Cloud Java Components (https://cloud.google.com/sdk/docs/managing-components).